 This is the orange cake I remember making with my mom.
 It’s a real bowl licker.
 Thank goodness she still had the recipe.
 This recipe has been kicking around for 40 years at least.

 - juice of 1 orange 1/2 cup juice with pulp

 - 1 cup sugar

 - 1 package vanilla sugar or 1/2 teaspoon vanilla extract

 - 2 teaspoons baking powder

 - 1 1/2 cups flour

-*note (for best results, and to prevent sinking, use a cake pan with a hole in the middle) – preheat oven -chopped nuts can also be sprinkled on the bottom of the cake pan before adding batter. – don’t overbeat after adding baking powder and flour or cake will sink – don’t open oven door while cake is baking or cake may fall.
+*note (for best results, and to prevent sinking, use a cake pan with a hole in the middle like a bundt pan) – preheat oven -sliced almonds can also be sprinkled on the bottom of the cake pan before adding batter. – don’t over-beat the batter after adding baking powder and flour or cake will sink – don’t open oven door while cake is baking or cake may fall.